Updated May 6, 2018

 Other blog posts in the series: [ See all posts related to Debugging ]

 Advanced Debugger Usage via the Interpreter

-The upcoming release of JEB 2.2 (beta) introduces new modules to debug Dalvik code as well as analyze and debug native code.
-New functionalities include:
+JEB 2.2 introduced modules to debug Dalvik code as well as analyze and debug native code:

 - Linux ELF and Windows PE code object support (32-bit and 64-bit)

 - Disassemblers for Intel x86 and x86-64, ARM 32-bit (including floating point support), ARM 64-bit (Aarch64) and MIPS.

 - Debuggers for Android Dalvik virtual machines and native Android processes

 In this post, we will dive into some of the details and caveats pertaining to the Android debuggers, how to use them, explain their current limitations, and present our roadmap regarding future additions and improvements.